HIPAA Compliant Speech Therapy Telehealth

 How speech therapy telehealth can improve your practice

-Speech therapy telehealth, using a fully HIPAA-compliant, simple-to-use and cloud-based platform like HIPAA Video, can improve your practice by increasing accessibility to therapy, simplifying your schedule and workflows, and improving patient and caregiver relationships in ways that weren’t possible before.
+Speech therapy telehealth, using a fully HIPAA compliant video conferencing platform, simple-to-use and cloud-based, you can improve your practice by increasing accessibility to therapy, simplifying your schedule and workflows, and improving patient and caregiver relationships in ways that weren’t possible before.

 Attract more patients by increasing access to care